operapoints/jet-engine-review/review.md

 ## Combustion chamber

 The combustion chamber will be made using 0.5mm thick 316 steel sheet.
+It is a standard evap tube design - fuel will be injected into the base of the tubes through 1mm copper tubing, hit the wall of the evap tube, vaporize, and flow into the combustion chamber.
 I'm mostly concerned about the air hole pattern and the evap tube design.

 The idea with the air hole pattern was to deliver air directly to each of the 8 evap tube fuel injectors, and to dilute the air with progressively larger diameter holes to ensure that the combustor walls are not exposed to a very high temperature.
 There is also a ring of 3mm dilution holes around the bottom, with the intention being to protect the stagnation points on the evap tube holders and stators.
 The hole pattern is mostly done by eye based on existing designs which is why I'm concerned.